ghstahl/P7/docs/decentralized-token-management-support.md

 ## How is this accomplished.

 There are 2 clients in play;

-### Resource Onwer Client
-This client requires that you must use a client_id, client_secret, username, and password to get the initial response.
+The resource_owner client requires that you must use a client_id, client_secret, username, and password to get the initial response.
 The fact that it is configured to require a password, is what makes it not usable to use the refresh_token in the response in a public way.
 ```
     new Client